Malte Jaeger: Acting career

 In 1934, he made his film debut, taking on a small role in the feature film The small relatives directed by Hans Deppe.
 He had to wait three years before getting his next role, mediated by Mathias Wieman.
 In the film Unternehmen Michael, he played a company commander.
 The film was directed by Karl Ritter, who was a master of "covert propaganda film".
 Ritter made two more movies with Jaeger, Pour le Mérite and Legion Condor.
 Jaeger played the role of the actuary Faber in the notorious Nazi propaganda film Jud Süß (1940) which was directed by Veit Harlan.
 In most movies, which of course also included entertainment films, he played supporting roles.
+He played the Aryan hero in the infamous movie Jud Suess.
 One of the major roles of Hans Schonath counted in Philharmonic (1944).